PavelIgnatev/GitLube/repo/README.md

   - Note that there are some known issues using `defaultProps` with `React.FunctionComponent`.
 See [this issue for details](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet/issues/87).
 We maintain a separate `defaultProps` section you can also look up.

-- It provides an implicit definition of `children` (see below) - however there are some issues with the implicit `children` type (e.g. [DefinitelyTyped#33006](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33006)), and it might be better to be explicit about components that consume `children`, anyway.
+- It provides an implicit definition of `children` (see below) - however there are some issues with the implicit `children` type (e.g. [DefinitelyTyped#33006](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33006)), and it might considered better style to be explicit about components that consume `children`, anyway.

 ```tsx
 const Title: React.FunctionComponent<{ title: string }> = ({